p2p-org/eth-staking-fee-distributor-contracts/README.md

 7. The owner calls `changeOperator` on `FeeDistributorFactory` with the address of the operator.
-The operator is an Ethereum account who can call `createFeeDistributor` for each new client/FeeDistributor type/FeeDistributor persentages.
+The operator is an Ethereum account who can call `createFeeDistributor` for each new client/FeeDistributor type/FeeDistributor percentages.
 The operator can be a hot wallet, less secure than the owner.
 Since the primary way to create `FeeDistributor` instances is `P2pOrgUnlimitedEthDepositor`'s `addEth`, the operator is needed only for creating alternative `FeeDistributor` instances when either client or referrer configs need to be updated.